Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Latent-Space Ensemble Kalman Filter

 penalizes violations of a spectral norm constraint and promotes stability of the latent linear dynamics.
 The reconstruction term $\| \mathscr{D}(\mathscr{E}(\mathbf{x}_k^{(i)})) - \mathbf{x}_k^{(i)} \|$ enforces that the encoder--decoder pair provides a faithful representation of the physical state, ensuring that essential structures are preserved when mapping between the physical and latent spaces.
 The prediction term $\|\mathscr{D} (\mathbf{A}\mathscr{E}(\mathbf{x}_k^{(i)})) - \mathbf{x}_{k+1}^{(i)} \|$ encourages the decoded latent state, propagated linearly by $\mathbf{A}$, to reproduce the one-step evolution of the physical system.
 The latent consistency term $\| \mathbf{A}\mathscr{E}(\mathbf{x}_k^{(i)}) - \mathscr{E}(\mathbf{x}_{k+1}^{(i)})\|$ aligns the linearly propagated latent variable with the encoded latent representation of the subsequent state, thereby enforcing coherence between the learned linear dynamics and the underlying nonlinear evolution.
 Together, these terms ensure that the latent variables evolve approximately linearly under a stable operator, a property that is crucial for reliable sequential filtering.

 \paragraph{Stage II: learning a consistent latent observation embedding} After the latent dynamics have been identified, the encoder $\mathscr{E}$, decoder $\mathscr{D}$, and transition operator $\mathbf{A}$ are kept fixed.
 In the second stage, an observation encoder $\mathscr{E}_{\mathrm{obs}}$ is trained to embed observations into the same latent coordinate system.
-We consider a linear observation model in the latent space and define the observation alignment loss
+We consider a linear observation model in the latent space with operator $\mathbf{H}$, which can either be specified a priori or learned jointly with $\mathscr{E}_{\mathrm{obs}}$, and define the observation alignment loss

-where $\mathbf{H}$ denotes a prescribed linear observation operator in the latent space.
-In practice, a convenient and commonly used choice is $\mathbf{H} = \mathbf{I}$, in which case the observation encoder directly maps measurements into the latent state space without introducing additional trainable parameters.
+This objective enforces consistency between the observation encoder and the latent representation induced by $\mathscr{E}$ and $\mathbf{H}$.
+It can be interpreted as a regression objective toward the latent observation model, rather than a reconstruction requirement.
+In particular, it does not require observations to uniquely determine the underlying state, but only to produce a latent embedding compatible with the linear observation structure.
+When $\mathbf{H}$ is learned jointly with $\mathscr{E}_{\mathrm{obs}}$, a norm-based regularization on $\mathbf{H}$ is needed to mitigate scaling ambiguity and to ensure the stability.

 Through this two-stage training procedure, the LAE framework learns a stable latent linear dynamical system together with a consistent embedding of states and observations.
 The result is a closed linear state-space model in the latent variables, in which the assumptions underlying Kalman filtering are approximately satisfied.
 In the next subsection, we integrate the ensemble Kalman filter directly into this learned latent representation, leading to the proposed LAE-EnKF.